mitevs/baloons/README.md

 Style
 ===

-The style key holds js object that is applied to the modal wrapper itself.
+The style key holds js object that is applied to the baloon wrapper itself.
 Here you can set the width.
-It is advisable not to set any height because they modal itself is responsive depending on the content it holds.
+It is advisable not to set any height because the baloon itself is responsive depending on the content it holds.